We believe that everyone has a musical voice inside them.

 At Music-COMP, our mission is to bring that voice to life.

 We prioritize access to our program and have enabled young musicians from every corner of Vermont to be involved.
-Our student population is a cross section of our Vermont community and we continue to expand our reach further and futher each year.
+Our student population is a cross-section of our Vermont community and we continue to expand our reach further and further each year.
 Below you can find some selected works from past Music-COMP performances.
 Every single note you will hear was written and created by a student in grades 3-12.